-When temperatures soar and your air conditioning unit decides to stop working, you need a quick solution While many air conditioning problems require a professional, some can be addressed by the homeowner.
+When temperatures soar and your air conditioning unit decides to stop working, you need a quick solution.
+While many air conditioning repairs require a professional, homeowners can troubleshoot some common home A/C problems themselves.

-If your condenser isn't running, the first thing to check is the power.
-Make sure the unit is plugged in.
+If your condenser isn't running, check the power to make sure the unit is plugged in.
 If so, check for a blown fuse or tripped circuit breaker.
 Restore the power and see if it starts.

-If the unit doesn't seem to be cooling your home adequately, start by lowering the thermostat five degrees.
+If the central air conditioning unit doesn't seem to be cooling your home adequately, start by lowering the thermostat five degrees.
 If that does not fix the problem, you may have a dirty evaporator.
 Carefully clean the evaporator and let it run for a few hours.
-If the problem still exists, it could mean you have an improperly sized air conditioner.
+If the problem remains, it could mean you have an improperly sized air conditioner.

-If your A/C is running but you don't feel any cool air, you should still check the thermostat though it's probably not the problem.
+If your A/C is running but you don't feel any cool air, you should still check the thermostat.
 Next, take a look at the condenser.
 Is it dirty or blocked?
 If so, clean it and remove the blockage.
 The condenser can become blocked by tall weeds, grass or other airborne debris.